 So what could be better than adding it to a heart shaped buttery biscuit and serving them up with a nice cup of tea?

 The smell of these cooking is amazing – the scent of the garden on a warm summer’s evening wafting gently through the house and drawing people irresistibly to the kitchen, perfect!

 Making Lavender Biscuits

 I first made these lavender biscuits back in my vegetarian days but they work just as well with vegan margarine – hoorah!
-I used Flora Buttery to make mine but you could also use Vitalite or Naturli both of which have that essential buttery taste I look for in my vegan baking.
+I used Vitalite to make mine but you could also use Naturli, both have that essential buttery taste I look for in my vegan baking.

 Heart shapes seemed like the perfect option for this particular batch but I’ve also made them with flower shaped cutters which are really sweet!

 If you want to give these as a gift tied up with a sprig of lavender and a lovely piece of ribbon, they keep really well in an airtight container for a week.
 I love that the hearts on my saucer complement my biscuits so well – a total (and happy) coincidence!

 I had my eye on the lavender for this one but I could just as easily have popped in some other flavours from my flower garden or herb patch!
 You could try: